woodem/woo-doc/sphinx2/source/user/batch.rst

 ``--job-threads``
 	Number of threads *for each simulation*.
 Defaults to 1.
 Depending on size of the batch, you may want to increase this number.
 E.g. running a batch 2 simulations on a 6-core machine can take advantage of setting ``--job-threads=3``.
 ``--results``
-	Results from each simulation are written incrementally to an `SQLite <http://www.sqlite.org>`_ file.
-This file, by default, named same as the batch table, but with the ``.results`` extension, but it can be changed.
+	Results from each simulation are written incrementally to a `HDF5 <http://hdf.org>` or `SQLite <http://www.sqlite.org>`_ file.
+This file, by default, named same as the batch table, but with the ``.hdf5`` extension, but it can be changed.

 .. _batch_example: